Adit-Parashar-10/DSA/README.md

 # DSA
-# I'll be covering the whole DSA questions, which I'll be solving on any of coding platforms (specially striver DSA sheets)
+# I'll be covering all the DSA questions that I solve on various coding platforms, especially from the Striver DSA sheet.